Organization development: Action research

-OD interventions
+Interventions

 "Interventions" are principal learning processes in the "action" stage (see Figure 1) of organization development.
 Interventions are structured activities used individually or in combination by the members of a client system to improve their social or task performance.
 They may be introduced by a change agent as part of an improvement program, or they may be used by the client following a program to check on the state of the organization's health or to effect necessary changes in its own behavior.
 "Structured activities" mean such diverse procedures as experiential exercises, questionnaires, attitude surveys, interviews, relevant group discussions, and even lunchtime meetings between the change agent and a member of the client organization.
 Every action that influences an organization's improvement program in a change agent-client system relationship can be said to be an intervention.
+The change agent may opt for setting up an episodic intervention organization within the client organization as part of the OD action plan.

 There are many possible intervention strategies from which to choose.
 Several assumptions about the nature and functioning of organizations are made in the choice of a particular strategy.
 Beckhard lists six such assumptions: